Ophiomastix venosa: Description and anatomy

 Ophiomastix venosa are morphologically distinct for various reasons.
 Brittle stars, including O. venosa, have unique body plans; they exhibit pentaradial symmetry (five-point symmetry), with five 'serpent-like' arms that connect to a distinct central disk.
 Each of the arms are covered in spines that aid in locomotion, feeding, and defense.
 The Ophiomastix venosa species is recognized by their enlarged upper arm spines, which are covered by a thickened epithelium, and the absence of or extremely minute scales on their central disk.
 O. venosa exhibit claviform arm spines, meaning that specialized spines along the perimeter of their arms are enlarged and thickened.
 These enlarged arm spines may be described as 'club-shaped'.
 These claviform arm spines do not align with the adjacent spines on the opposite vertical series; the alternating pattern of claviform arm spines is 2/3 for O. venosa.
-The claviform arm spines of O.venosa, are distinguishable to the species as they are also furcated, meaning that there are cloven projections along the tips of their enlarged arm spines.
+The claviform arm spines of O.venosa are distinct to this species as they are also furcated, meaning that there are cloven projections along the tips of their enlarged arm spines.

-Ophiomastix venosa generally range in various shades of yellows, grays, and browns with distinct dark and white markings along their central disk and arms.
+Ophiomastix venosa generally range in color across various shades of yellows, grays, and browns with distinct dark and white markings along their central disk and arms.
 Their smooth central disk is yellow with patterned dark lines outlined in white that irregularly extend from their central radial shields.
-Their arms are similarly colored to their central disk with dark lines centrally ranging the length of their arms and darker yellow bands circling the dorsal plates along their arms.
+Their arms are similarly colored to their central disk, with dark lines centrally ranging the length of their arms and darker yellow bands circling the dorsal plates along their arms.

 Ophiomastix venosa dorsal and ventral perspective images of central disk.

 Ophiomastix venosa have a central disk lacking granules and, if present, have spinules that are widely distributed.
-O. venosa is the largest Ophiocomoid on the southeastern coastal African coral atoll, Aldabra, when comparing disk diameter and the ratio of arm length: disk diameter.
-O. venosa have been repeatedly described to have central disk diameters larger than those of their relatives.
+O. venosa is the largest Ophiocomoid on the southeastern coastal African coral atoll, Aldabra, when comparing disk diameter and the ratio of arm length to disk diameter.
+O. venosa have been described as having central disk diameters larger than those of their relatives.
 The maximum diameter of the central disk was measured at 41mm when observing individuals along the Aldabra coral atoll.
 O. venosa have been observed to commonly grow to reach a central disk size of over 20mm in diameter.
 The length of O. venosa arms are variable, but the species has a patterned arm length to disk diameter ratio of 5.5:1, respectively.

 Ophiomastix venosa have dental plates that account for around 20% of their central disk's diameter length.
 Their oral shields, also located within their central disk, are heart-shaped, and the length of these plates are similar if not equal in width.
 O. venosas dental plate's length:breadth ratio is 2.8:1.